xavdid/website/source/posts/2019-02-05-my-favorite-media-2018-edition.html.md

 og_desc: A look back at the best and brightest media of 2018
 ---

+_Everything in this article is certified spoiler-free.
+Read on with reckless abandon!_

 Hello my friends!
 Here we are again for my [third](/blog/2017/02/11/a-few-of-my-favorite-things/) [annual](/blog/2018/02/21/a-few-more-favorites/) celebration of my favorite media.

 Like most years, 2018 was a year of change.
 I moved twice (once across the country) with my wonderful partner.
 Living together has brought changes to the way I consume media: there’s a lot less binging old TV shows on my own, and a lot more videogames played on the TV, so my girlfriend can make helpful comments.